-Objects have attributes (methods and data) from their Classes.
-Method attributes are functions whose first argument is the instance on which it is called to operate (conventionally called self).
+Objects have the attributes from their Classes, which are methods and data.
+Method attributes are functions whose first argument is the instance on which it is called to operate (which in Python is conventionally called self).

+Attributes are any name following a dot.
 References to names in modules are attribute references: in the expression modname.funcname, modname is a module object and funcname is one of its attribute.
 Attributes may be read-only or writable.
 Writable attributes may be deleted with the del statement.